Events of National Historic Significance

-There are related federal designations for National Historic Sites and National Historic Persons.
+Related federal designations exist for National Historic Sites and National Historic Persons.
 Events, Sites, and Persons are each typically marked by a federal plaque, but the markers do not indicate which designation a subject has been given.
 The Welland Canal is an Event, while the Rideau Canal is a Site.
 The cairn and plaque to John Macdonell does not refer to a National Historic Person, but is erected because his home, Glengarry House, is a National Historic Site.
 Similarly, the plaque to John Guy officially marks not a Person, but an Event—the Landing of John Guy.

-Events have been designated in all 10 provinces and three territories, as well as foreign countries: Belgium, China, France, Italy, Netherlands, South Korea, United Kingdom, United States.
+Events have been designated in all ten provinces and three territories, as well as Belgium, China, France, Italy, the Netherlands, South Korea, the United Kingdom, and the United States.